axelcournac/3C_tutorial/README.md

 ## Decomposition into eigen vectors
 This geometrical transformation allows to decompose the matrice into eigen values and vectors.
 It is a way to simplify the data or at least to decrease the dimentionality of the mathematical object.
-It has been shown that the first eigen vector corresponds to the 2 compartments partition signal of the genome.
+It can be shown that the first eigen vector corresponds to the 2 compartments partition signal of the genome.
 It should be kept in mind that this is a first approximation of the 3D structure of a genome and other or sub-compartments can be detected using higher resolution and/or using other tools of compartment detection.

 ```python